-- 1. Dirt does not reappear - 2.
-Dirt always reappears (after score calculated) - 3.
-Dirt has a 30% chance of reappearing (^^) - 4.
-Dirt reappears but at an unknown rate $(^{\wedge})$
+- 1. Dirt does not reappear

+- 2. Dirt always reappears the next time step

+- 3. Dirt has a 30% chance of reappearing

+- 4. Dirt reappears but at an unknown rate

 If we do not know how often dirt will reappear, a rational agent might need to learn